How To Transfer Between Medical Schools

 - 7 Apply for a Transfer with Medlink Students

 Is It Possible to Transfer Between Medical Schools?

+Can I transfer medical schools is a question that is likely to pop up during your studies, and luckily it has a very short answer: yes.
 Medical students have the legal right to transfer from one university to another.
 Moreover, their current university has an obligation to provide a transcript and letter of evaluation to another institution upon the student’s request.

 However, not all universities accept transfer students.
 In addition, schools in the UK do not accept transfer students from foreign countries.
 At the same time, US universities are less likely to recognise credits (classes) from non-US schools.
 European universities remain most advantageous in this regard since their requirements are relatively liberal.